aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     Once you’re done testing your shiny new site, press <kbd>Ctrl</kbd> <kbd>C</kbd> to stop the Site.js server.

-  3. ## Going dynamic
+  3. ## Cha-cha-cha changes!

-    Now, static sites are all good and well but you were promised a chat app and you can’t build that with a fully static site.
+    Static sites are all well and good but you were promised a chat app and you can’t build that with a fully static site.
 So let’s take a quick look at how we can create dynamic apps with Site.js.

     I mentioned earlier that Site.js is zero-configuration.
 This means that it has certain conventions that it expects you to adhere to.
 For example, if you want to create dynamic routes in your web app, you must place them in a folder called `.dynamic`.